jeromecaudoux/body_builder/body_builder/README.md

 BodyBuilder manage the loading of your data by 3 different ways: state, cache and data:

-**state** is a ChangeNotifier that contains data already retrieved.
+**state** contains data already retrieved.
 The BodyBuilder will listen to it and rebuild when the state changes.

 **cache** is a Future that will be called if the state is empty and returns a nullable value.
 It will be called before displaying the loading widget.